10 Vital Components of a Traditional British Summer

 The great Oxford tradition of wearing a carnation to symbolise how far a student is through their exams (a white carnation for the first, red for the last, pink for any in between) is only about a generation old.
 Most British Christmas traditions, such as eating turkey or having a Christmas tree, date only from Victorian times.
 The TV listings magazine, the Radio Times, described the Doctor Who Christmas special of 2006 as ‘traditional’, despite the fact that Doctor Who had only broadcast a Christmas special twice before – and one of those times was in 1965.

 Some of the traditions listed here do have roots that stretch deep into the past.
 Others have appeared more recently, but cemented themselves firmly into British culture.
-Students attending Oxford Royale Academy summer school courses will, of course, get the chance to experience many of these traditions for themselves.
+Students attending Oxford Royale Summer Schools summer school courses will, of course, get the chance to experience many of these traditions for themselves.

 This is the quintessential summer activity at both Oxford and Cambridge University.
 As soon as the sun starts to shine and students finish their exams, the Cherwell and the Cam fill up with people taking to the water and having a go at steering a punt.